oliver24001/FYP/README.md

 # FYP in 2020
-railway frog crack detection with meching learning
+railway fault (frog crack) detection with meching learning